Business of Warfighting: ONR to Boost Industry Partnerships at Sea-Air-Space

-To strengthen collaboration with industry, the Office of Naval Research (ONR) — to include the Naval Research Laboratory (NRL) and ONR’s international arm, ONR Global — will host an exhibit at the Navy League’s Sea-Air-Space Exposition, April 20-22.
+To strengthen collaboration with industry, while enhancing warfighter readiness and lethality, the Office of Naval Research (ONR) — to include the Naval Research Laboratory (NRL) and ONR’s international arm, ONR Global — will host an exhibit at the Navy League’s Sea-Air-Space Exposition, April 20-22, at the Gaylord National Resort and Convention Center in National Harbor, Maryland.

+The exhibit (No. 1653) will feature ONR- and NRL-sponsored technologies, interactive displays and informational materials.
+In addition, ONR, NRL and ONR Global program officers and other personnel will engage with industry, government and military leaders to discuss ways to advance cutting-edge science and technology (S&T) capabilities to the Fleet and Force.

+A crucial part of this outreach involves in-person engagement with industry — from conversations at the exhibit to dialogue on the showroom floor.
+Also, ONR objectives for effective S&T partnerships will be highlighted during industry-centric panel discussions, featuring command leaders and representatives from its Small Business and Technology Transfer offices.

 |Date Taken: